altafjava/hibernate-interview-preparation/README.md

       Hibernate: insert into Employee (accountId, firstName, lastName, salary) values (?, ?, ?, ?)
     ```

-    **Using a Join Table:** In this approach, Hibernate will create a new table/3rd table that will store the primary key values from both the entities.
+    **Using a link table/Join Table:** In this approach, Hibernate will create a new table/link table that will store the primary key values from both the entities.
 In this technique `@JoinTable` is used.
 This annotation is used to define the new table and foreign keys from both of the tables.

     ```java
       @Table